 B. A vision must become the property of a team of provincial leaders, their ministry or churches.
 The pastors and the people of the churches must come to "own" the vision.

 C. A vision statement is unique to a given province and its superintendent.
 It describes how that particular provincial leadership team will fulfil the mission Christ gave to HIS church.
+This is equally true for local pastors or ministry leaders.

 V. The Development of Vision